zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 {{< note >}}
-- By default, the extendsPolicy field is configured to True.
+- By default, the extendsPolicy field is configured to true.
-- When extendsPolicy is set to either True or False, it is possible to reference inline or external policies.
+- External references are supported regardless of whether the extendsPolicy field is set to true or false.
 {{< /note >}}

 ### First Match Principle